Congratulations and Welcome to the University of Findlay!

 - Absolutely no sandals, open-toed shoes or shorts are to be worn at the barn.
 This includes weekends, holidays, horse shows and evening visits.

-- Lastly, please remember, the ring is a classroom, as is any time you spend at the barn.
+- Please remember, the ring is a classroom, as is any time you spend at the barn.
 Address instructors, barn staff, interns and peers with respect.
 The ring is for students participating in a lesson or those taking notes on a lesson.
 All those participating and observing will be expected to pay attention and keep extraneous noise to a minimum.

 What equipment will you need?

-All freshman will need to bring their own tack and the equipment needed to care for a horse.
+All freshmen will need to bring their own tack and the equipment needed to care for a horse.
 We will have retailers at the farm during the first few weeks of the fall semester.
-If you are unable to acquire all of your equipment before arriving or you have additional questions about your equipment, you can wait unti you arrive to meet with the retailers.
+If you are unable to acquire all of your equipment before arriving or you have additional questions about your equipment, you can wait until you arrive to meet with the retailers.
 Click the button below for a full list of required western tack.

 Where will you store your tack?

 Your equipment represents a large investment and we want to help you keep it safe and in good condition.
-UF provides tack lockers for each student, so it won't be necessary to bring one.
+Findlay provides tack lockers for each student, so it won't be necessary to bring one.

 Please feel free to contact Meri Marsh, director of equestrian studies, at [email protected] or 419-434-6364.